 Whether you come across the flamboyant version in cerise with saffron yellow, or the orange version with pale yellow edges, Gloriosa is always sensational.

-Just like a butterfly
+Like a frozen butterfly

-The official name is Gloriosa Rothschildiana, named after zoologist Lionel Rothschild.
-The flower is also known as the flame lily with ‘superba’ as its middle name.
-That’s no exaggeration.
+In the wild, Gloriosa - a cousin of the lily family - clambers upwards in India and southern Africa.
+The official name is Gloriosa rothschildiana, named after zoologist Lionel Rothschild.
+The flower is also called the glory lily, with ‘superba’ as its second name.
+And that’s a well-deserved title.